KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 The `$Path` must be the full path or it will try to save the file to your `C:\Windows\System32` folder.
 This is why I use `Resolve-Path` in this example.

+Here is an example CmdLet that I built around these .Net calls: [Import-Content](https://github.com/KevinMarquette/PowershellWorkspace/blob/master/Modules/Kevmar/functions/Import-Content.ps1)

-## faster writes with System.IO.StreamWriter
+## Writes with System.IO.StreamWriter

-On that same note, we can save data fast with `System.IO.StreamWriter`.
-It is a little bit more complicated but it is manageable.
+On that same note, we can also use `System.IO.StreamWriter` to save data.
+It is not always faster than the native Cmdlets.
+This one clearly falls into the rule that if performance matters, test it.

+`System.IO.StreamWriter` is also a little bit more complicated than the native CmdLets.

     try
     {